You've Excelled at Being

 You’re ready to hold yourself in high regard.

-You’re ready to feel in your bones that you deserve grace - and to give it to yourself - not because of how pleasing you are or how much you achieve, but simply because you choose to fully love and accept yourself.
+You’re ready to feel in your bones that you deserve grace - and to give it to yourself - not because of how pleasing you are or how much you achieve, but because you have a deep and abiding sense that you are enough.

 It’s time to be proud of you.